ericgio/react-bootstrap-typeahead/.github/ISSUE_TEMPLATE.md

 Bug reports
 ======================
 For bug reports, please fill out the template below.
+Better yet, submit a pull request that introduces a failing test due to the bug :)

 -->

 <!-- BUG TEMPLATE -->